apify/apify-docs/content/academy/dynamic_pages_and_spas.md

 ---
-title: Dynamic Pages and SPAs
+title: Dynamic pages and SPAs
 description: Learn all about how the professionals scrape various types of APIs with various configurations, parameters, and requirements.
 menuWeight: 3
 category: courses